alistairmcmillan/alistairmcmillan.github.io/_posts/2018-03-20-Building-an-extension-for-Chrome-and-Firefox.markdown

 <a class="image" href="{{site.baseurl}}/images/Browser notifications.png" data-lightbox="image-1" data-title="Browser notifications">
 <img src="{{site.baseurl}}/images/Browser notifications.png" style="width:400px;" /></a>

 *Disclaimer: I threw this together in about a day.
 It works, and the world hasn't ended so far.
-That doesn't mean this code won't do that tomorrow.
-You have been warned.*
+That doesn't mean this code won't open up a portal to another dimension tomorrow.*

 How it works
 ------------